-- a.
-A pattern of low density residential land use should apply.
-Parcels should be at least 4 hectares (9.88 acres) in Subdivision District A, at least 8 hectares in Subdivision District B (19.77 acres), and at least 65 hectares (160.61 acres) in Subdivision District C as indicated on Schedule C of the Lasqueti Land Use Bylaw. - b.
+- A pattern of low density residential land use should apply.
+Parcels should be at least 4.046 hectares (9.8810.00 acres) in Subdivision District A, at least 8 hectares in Subdivision District B (19.77 acres), and at least 65 hectares (160.61-62 acres) in Subdivision District C as indicated on Schedule C of the Lasqueti Land Use Bylaw. - b.
 Dwellings are meant for long term residential use occupied by the owner or a renter on a long term basis. - c.
 Guest cabins and short-term vacation rentals are not intended to be used for long term residential purposes. - d.
-Home enterprise may be conducted on any parcel but should not cause pervasive intrusions on the peaceful enjoyment of nearby properties that exceed or differ from what would otherwise be experienced if the property was used for rural residential purposes. - e.
-Subdivided parcels of land should be able to have a garden area and woodlot.
+Home enterprise may be conducted on any parcel but should not cause pervasive intrusions on the peaceful enjoyment of nearby properties that exceed or differ from what would otherwise be experienced if the property was used for rural residential purposes.